 Travis earned his B.A. in English and a certificate in Technical Communication from the University of North Texas.
 After completing his first year at Georgetown University School of Law, where he learned he did not want to be a lawyer, Travis returned to Austin to work in education before coming to Pecan Street.
 As program manager, Travis is responsible for overall program coordination and management of Pecan Street’s transportation initiatives.
 This includes the innovative Electric Last Mile Project, which pioneers public-private partnerships to borrow successful elements of the sharing economy to provide electric last mile solutions to improve public transportation connectivity.

-Rachel is the senior programs manager for Pecan Street.
+Rachel is the director of operations for Pecan Street.
+Rachel joined Pecan Street in 2012 and has served as the research programs coordinator helping to expand the organizations volunteer research network and as programs manager and lab manager, overseeing Pecan Street’s research programs.
 She received her B.A. in Anthropology from The University of Texas at Austin.
-Prior to joining Pecan Street, Rachel worked as a legal assistant and served as a property manager in the greater Austin area for four years.
-Residents interested in taking part in Pecan Street’s research projects should contact Rachel to learn more and determine their home’s eligibility.
+Prior to joining Pecan Street, Rachel worked as a legal assistant and served as a property manager in the greater Austin area.

 Josh works to advance the interpretation and research related to the data collected at Pecan Street.
 He graduated from the University of Texas at Austin in 2017 with a bachelor’s degree in computer science and not long after joined Pecan Street.
 As programmer, Josh works on a variety of projects connected to Pecan Street’s data collection and the technologies surrounding it.

 Richard is a licensed master electrician with over 24 years experience in electrical construction and service.
 Richard owned his own electrical contracting business for 13 years.
 In 2012, he decided to leave construction and focus his attention on electricity research and renewable energy.

 US Climate & Energy, Environmental Defense Fund